Proportions of adult pianists with 'small' versus 'large' hands

 Standardised keyboards are a relatively recent development (See Keyboard history) and the size that we have today is large in a historical context.
 The 6.5 inch octave keyboard does not suit the vast majority of women and children, as well as a sizable proportion of men, from an ergonomic perspective.
-Furthermore, there is evidence that pianists have somewhat larger spans than non-pianists, likely to be at least partly due to self-selection, meaning that those with bigger spans (with everything else such as musical ability being equal) are more likely to find piano playing easier and more enjoyable, achieve success at a young age and are therefore encouraged to continue playing.
+Furthermore, there is evidence that pianists have somewhat larger spans than non-pianists.
+This is to be at least partly due to self-selection, meaning that those with bigger spans (with everything else such as musical ability being equal) are more likely to find piano playing easier and more enjoyable, achieve success at a young age and are therefore encouraged to continue playing.

 In a recent study of the attitudes among piano students (where females outnumbered males 3:1) in a US University, 75% said they would like to have bigger hands!
 This is broadly consistent with the proportion who would be expected to have ‘small hands’ within a group of similar gender mix.